 Not allowed.
 The UW does not rely on:

 - International IRBs or Ethics Review Committees (ERCs).

 - IRBs of the U.S. Veteran’s Health Administration – for example, the VA Puget Sound Health Care System.
 This is VA policy.

 Each Use of an External IRB Must Be Authorized

 Research that is at the funding application stage.
-Contact HSD at email@example.com to obtain guidance, preliminary permission, and/or a Letter of Support for the use of an external IRB.
-Include in your email:
+See Letters of Support for a Single IRB for instructions on how to obtain guidance, preliminary permission, and/or a Letter of Support for the use of an external IRB.

 Research that is now funded or otherwise ready to begin.
 See How to Ask for a Non-UW IRB.